-At Xero, focusing on gender diversity has always been a priority for us as we’re keen to get more women into the tech sector, ensure we have a good balance of females across our management levels, and remove any roadblocks to gender equality in all aspects of life at Xero.
+At Xero, focusing on gender diversity has always been a priority for us as we’re keen to get more women into the tech sector, ensure we have good female representation across our management levels, and remove any roadblocks to gender equality in all aspects of life at Xero.
 We know this drives better business outcomes not only for Xero but for our small business partners and customers.

-The following stats show the gender composition of the Xero board, leadership team, and employees as at 31 March 2019:
+The following stats show the representation of women on the Xero board, leadership team and across all employees as at 31 March 2020:

 Xero Board – 43% female